SimonGaufreteau/PacMan-Java/README.md

 This is a simple PacMan game coded with Java and using the JavaFX library for graphics.

 ## But why ?
-Learn threads + MVC applied to a simple video game.
+Learn threads / concurrency + MVC applied to a simple video game.

-More advanced implementations will be added later.
+## How to use it
+Simply install javafx on your computer, build the project and start the MainVue class.

+## Contributing
+Because this is a personal project, I will not accept any changes (expect typos).
+Feel free to use any part of this code as you wish.